Income protection insurance covers part of your income if you can’t work because you fall ill, have an accident or are made redundant.

 There are different versions of income protection, such as Accident, Sickness, & Unemployment Insurance, and policies can be tailored to your needs.
 You can set when it starts paying out after you’re off work, the percentage of your earnings it pays out and the kind of work it covers.

 Those options will change how much your premium costs, as will factors such as your age, job, health and whether you smoke.

-It is different from controversially miss-sold payment protection insurance (PPI) policies, which only cover debt.
+It is different from controversially mis-sold payment protection insurance (PPI) policies, which only cover debt.
 Income protection covers a specific loss of income and is paid directly to your bank account to spend in whatever way you need.

 Income protection is also different from critical illness cover and life insurance, which offer a one-off lump payment if you develop particular illnesses or if you die.

 Income protection in the UK will pay out for the length of time you are off work and allows you to make new claims the next time you cannot work.
 This means it can be used as a form of unemployment protection in case an unexpected event hits your family income.

 There is a waiting period or deferred period before you start receiving payments from a policy.
 Most companies allow you to set this waiting period and it can be anything from 4 to 52 weeks.